Below are questions we often gets asked. If you have further questions or cannot locate the answer to your problem, we’ll be happy to assist.

 States that mandate certification of Telecommunicators require renewal at regular intervals.
 When seeking recognition as an approved vendor in these regions, PowerPhone is required to submit course outlines and learning objectives in order to ensure content meets local standards.

 Do you install your Computer Aided Call Handling (CACH) software?

-The CACH installation process varies based upon the version of CACH being used.
-For CACH Lite, the installation files are delivered electronically but if your agency doesn’t have the in-house expertise to install them, we can assistance via the web.
+The CACH installation process varies based on the version of CACH being used.
+For CACH Lite, the installation files are delivered electronically.
+If your agency doesn’t have the in-house expertise to install them, we can provide assistance via the web.

-For CACH Standard we usually undertake this installation on your behalf in conjunction with your local IT resource.
-The PowerPhone representative who assists you during the procurement process will be able to discuss your options for installation.
+For CACH Standard, we usually undertake installation on your behalf in conjunction with your local IT resource.
+The PowerPhone representative who assists you during the procurement process will be able to discuss your installation options.

 Does my CAD interface to your Computer Aided Call Handling (CACH) software?